-The Commission recognizes the value of resolving filings involving jurisdictional companies through consensual means and using alternate dispute resolution techniques in the energy markets it oversees.
-This practice increases the probability of an outcome where all parties' concerns are addressed.
-The settlement of these cases is also beneficial to energy consumers as it dramatically limits the time, expense and resources that the Commission and outside parties would otherwise need to devote to these cases.
-Further, the resolution of a case through settlement is likely to be more acceptable to the parties than a litigated outcome, and therefore reduces the likelihood of an appeal.
-During FY 2010, administrative law judges resolved a majority of cases set for hearing by the Commission through some means of ADR.
+The Commission recognizes the value of resolving filings involving iurisdictional companies through consensual means and using alternate dispute resolution techniques in the energy markets it oversees.
+The settlement of these cases is beneficial to energy consumers as it dramatically limits the time, expense and resources that the Commission and outside parties would otherwise devote to these cases.
+Additionally, settlement provides а ratepayers reduced rates and refunds far more quickly than through a litigated result.
+Further, the resolution of a case through settlement is likely to be more acceptable to the parties, and therefore reduces the likelihood of an appeal.